mrhooray/swim-js/docs/api.md

 indirectly to reduce false positives.

 ### suspectTimeout
-Number of milliseconds before considering a suspect node faulty
+Number of milliseconds before considering a suspect node faulty.

 ### udp
-UDP Options
+UDP Option.
-* maxDgramSize - Max size of UDP datagram.
+* udp.maxDgramSize - Max size of UDP datagram.
 If bigger than what the network supports, messages might be chunked into multiple packets and discarded at receiver end.

+### preferCurrentMeta
+If set to true, current metadata of local node, instead of the copy of metadata of local node in cluster membership, will be used during conflict resolution.
+Defaut: false.